Kinda-Nefarious/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 7th script - Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 * 8th script - Adds execution permission to the owner, the group owner and the other users, to the file hello.
 * 9th script - Sets the permission to the file hello as owner and group no permissions.
 Other has all the permissions.
+* 10th script - Sets the mode of the file hello to this: -rwxr-x-wx